aspectran/gs-quick-start/README.md

-# ga-quick-start
+# Quick Start Guide for Servlet-Based Aspectran

-Quick Start Guide for Aspectran Users
+This is a web application created to guide you through the classic way of building web applications with Aspectran driven by the servlet.